mingliangguo/redautumn.github.com/_posts/2016-09-23-gradle-cheatsheet.md

 }
 ```

-# Use an artifact from a local project
+# Use artifact from a local project

 Sometimes you might want to use an artifact from a local project where you may have some local changes that haven't been pushed to the artifactory yet.
 Suppose you have two project (A, B), and you want to use a local build from project B in project A.